Tmoyni/project-manager-frontend/README.md

 * [Material UI](https://material-ui.com/) - Used for UI styling
 * [Dropbox SDK](https://www.dropbox.com/developers/documentation/javascript) - Dropbox JavaScript SDK for API v2, to integrate Dropbox the app for image and folder storage

-Modeled custom database schema and REST API with ActiveRecord,  Ruby on Rails and Postgres Integrated Dropbox SDK for image file management Utilized React Redux and Material UI for the frontend User Interface